 Virtual reality is a computer-generated simulated environment, where one or several viewers can interact with virtual objects and virtual worlds.
 It is generally used with a head-mounted display, or projection-based associated with VR goggles.
 Using virtual reality devices in a professional setting enables you to experience the same virtual environment with your coworkers and collaborate remotely on complex VR projects.

-Virtual reality cloud is the synergy between VR content and a cloud infrastructure.
+Cloud VR/AR combines cloud computing and interactive quality networking to provide high-quality experiences to those who were previously priced out of immersive technologies.
 It means that parts of the computation tasks can be executed remotely on powerful hardware.
+Virtual and augmented reality Cloud uses shared computational resources found in cloud-based services and low-latency, high-capacity 5G mobile networks to provide interactive connectivity.
 Concretely, what is involved is an operator of Cloud infrastructure, such as AWS or Azure, telcos to transfer the data and a communication protocol such as NVIDIA’s Cloud XR.
 The overall goal of VR cloud computing is to lower the costs of the fully immersive experience by removing the requirements of local high-end hardware.